UnconventionalEXPERTS.com

 The creed of the Unconventional Expert is not in what they know, but within what they don’t know.
 There is no award for being an Unconventional Expert and many unconventional achievements will go unnoticed, as they often stand outside of conventional thought.

 The creed of the Unconventional Expert will be much like their individual work process.
-Feeding iIntellectual curiosity, initiating activity without hesitation, gaining relevant information, strategizing, commit to to work as a project, creating ideas, testing ideas, accepting failure as a part of the process, using failure as a platform for new and better ideas; eventually, finding some level of mastery.
+Feeding intellectual curiosity, initiating activity without hesitation, gaining relevant information, strategizing, commit to to work as a project, creating ideas, testing ideas, accepting failure as a part of the process, using failure as a platform for new and better ideas; eventually, finding some level of mastery.

 How one critiques someone else’s work can be very telling with regards to their understanding of failure and how it exists within a process.
 If the work belongs to an Unconventional Expert, the work might be produced to test an idea; which is one of the stages within their individual work-process.
 If the Unconventional Expert is testing an idea, they will be open to feedback, as it might add to the information they are trying to compile.
 If the feedback comes from someone who does not work within a complex process, the work will be misunderstood and the critique will be made out of context.
 To critique someone’s work, it helps to know where the work stands, within its creator’s process.